82ndAirborneDiv/call-ads/article.md

 });
 ```

+The `/cc` and `/` routes both make calls to Twilio to create capability tokens for the Twilio Client, these let the web page make and receive calls.

-One thing we did to show tracking, if you access the page with a `?client=myname` variable appended to it, then the name of the client changes, this is to demonstrate passing contextual information.
+There was one thing we did to show tracking on the home page, if you access the page with a `?client=myname` variable appended to it, then the name of the client changes, this is to demonstrate passing contextual information.

 ### Let's set up our templates